ScriptRaccoon/CatDat/CONTRIBUTING.md

 1. Properties and their duals are mutual.
 2. Categories and their duals are mutual.
-3. For a specified list of categories (see [decided-categories.json](/database/scripts/expected-data/decided-categories.json)) and functors (see [decided-functors.json](/database/scripts/expected-data/decided-functors.json)), all properties have been decided.
+3. For a specified list of categories (see [decided-categories.json](/database/scripts/expected-data/decided-categories.json)), all properties have been decided.
-4. Every property of the categories `Set`, `Ab`, `Top` and the functors `forget_vector`, `id_Set` matches precisely the expected properties defined in the [/database/scripts/expected-data](/database/scripts/expected-data/) folder.
+4. Every property of the categories `Set`, `Ab`, `Top` matches precisely the expected properties defined in the [/database/scripts/expected-data](/database/scripts/expected-data/) folder.

+Similar checks are done for functors and other categorical structures.
 If any of these tests fail, adjust the data accordingly.

 **For maintainers:** The command `pnpm e2e` executes end-to-end tests via Playwright.